 So, when people ask me what type of work do I do, I tell them I’m an Integrative Health Coach.
 I educate people about health and wellness.
 I look at the big picture of health and guide someone toward seeing it, too.
 I help people figure out have to a better experience in their body, so they can enjoy their life much more.

-I got interested in this type of work after healing an “incurable” thyroid condition.
-By altering my diet and my lifestyle, my health transformed and I felt I had to share healing knowledge with the world.
+I got interested in this type of work after healing my “incurable” thyroid condition.
+By altering my diet and my lifestyle, my health transformed, and I felt I had to share that healing knowledge with the world.

 Since healing my own condition, I’ve made health education my life’s work.
-I’ve studied many different types of natural healing modalities, and I teach those methods to the students in my New Healers Master Coaching Program.
+I’ve studied many different types of natural and alternative healing modalities, and I teach those methods to students in my New Healers Master Coaching Program.

-There are many ways to heal the human body, and I’m a big believer is trying ALL of them – especially, the ancient healing methods that have been around for thousands of years!
+There are many ways to heal the human body, and I’m a big believer in trying ALL of them – especially, the ancient healing methods that have been around for thousands of years.

 So… what type of work do you do?